n7on/docker-internals/README.md

 When a namespace is created, normally the current namespace is copied.
 So for example `uts` still has it's hosts hostname.
 But if it's changed within the namespace, it's isolated from host.
 Same thing with `mounts`.
 But because `--mount-proc` and `--root` are given, `/proc` is mounted to new root filesystem and therefore resetting both `pid` and `mounts`.

 The `net` namespace will not have it's host network information copied though, which means it will only have a loopback device per default, making this container not able to connect to Internet.
-This could be achived by creating a virtual network device at the host, and attach that to the `net` namespace.
+This could be achived by creating a virtual network device at the host, and share it with the `net` namespace.

-This example is not using `pivot_root` but instead uses `unshare` with `--root` switch.
-The reason for that is because `pivot_root` basically need to be done for each process, i.e. it's not maintained in any namespace.
-Making it hard to do this automatically in bash. `unshare` & `pivot_root` commands are just thin layers of it's `syscalls`.
+> This example is not using `pivot_root` but instead uses `unshare` with `--root` switch.
+The reason for that is because `pivot_root`  need to be done for each process (it's not maintained in any namespace).
+Making this possible in a shell using `pivot_root` executable, but it's not possible for any arbitrary executable unless the `pivot_root` syscall is used.

-So to run sh inside alpine image, as a container, we could do like this.
+To run sh inside alpine image, as a container, we could do like this.
 ```bash

 ./container-namespaces library/alpine:latest sh